 In the middle, you can find 給湯 (Kyutou) with a higher and lower direction slider.
 This is to adjust the temperature of hot water.

-Finally, there is ふろ予約 (Furo-yoyaku), this allows you to set a time which allows the bathtub to fill itself automatically with a pre-set water temperature.
-A common usage of this function is to have it run at around 8pm every day, so people could get into the bath after supper without waiting.
+Finally, there is ふろ予約 (Furo-yoyaku), this allows you to set a time that allows the bathtub to fill itself automatically with a pre-set water temperature.
+A common usage of this function is to have it run at around 8 pm every day, so people could get into the bath after supper without waiting.

 To set this timer, simply press it once, set your preferred time with the two directional buttons, and finally press it one more time to confirm.

-Water will come out from this tap once you set to fill your bathtub.
+Water will come out from this tap once you set it to fill your bathtub.